sanjeevmagoo/Call-for-Code-Infosys-2020/README.md

 ## Acknowledgments

-* IBM Cloud Team who provided the services to hsotthe solution
+* IBM Cloud Team that provided the services to host the solution
 * Masterhacks for providing the required guidance
+* IBM and Infosys teams for coming together for such a wonderful platform for learning and sharing